waggle-sensor/plugin-surfacewater/ecr-meta/ecr-science-description.md

 # Science

-Classifies image that is collected from bottom camera on W024 node.
+Classifies image that is collected from bottom camera on Sage/Waggle node.
 The method is based on the ResNet50 and head for image classification.

 # AI at Edge

 The code runs a ResNet50 based model with a given time interval.
-In each run, it takes a still image from a given camera (bottom) and outputs if standind water is detected or not (0 or 1).
-The plugin crops images to see only a part of the image where standing water is usually created when it rains, and then resize the image to 224x224 as the model was trained with the size.
+In each run, it takes a still image from a given camera (bottom) and outputs if standing water is detected or not (1 or 0).
+The plugin crops images in a certain area to see part of the image where water filled on the ground when it rains or snow melts, and then resize the image to 224x224 as the model was trained with the size.

 # Ontology